crabshank/HTML5-media-player-webpages/Readme.txt

 b = Play
 i = Rewind
 o = Fast forward
+a = Full screen (Not the internal fullscren of the video itself, but my version which allows speed controllers and other extensions to still be visible) (also 'Alt + Click' is a shortcut for this)

 , = -10ms subtitle delay
 . = +10ms subtitle delay